stefanspringer1/swift-package-manager/CONTRIBUTING.md

 ### Using Custom Swift Compilers

-SwiftPM needs the Swift compiler to parse `Package.swift` manifest files and to compile Swift source files.
+SwiftPM needs the Swift compiler to parse `Composition.swift` manifest files and to compile Swift source files.
 You can use the `SWIFT_EXEC` and `SWIFT_EXEC_MANIFEST` environment variables to control which compiler to use for these operations.

-`SWIFT_EXEC_MANIFEST`: This variable controls which compiler to use for parsing `Package.swift` manifest files.
+`SWIFT_EXEC_MANIFEST`: This variable controls which compiler to use for parsing `Composition.swift` manifest files.
 The lookup order for the manifest compiler is:
 `SWIFT_EXEC_MANIFEST`, `swiftc` adjacent to the `swiftpm` binaries, then `SWIFT_EXEC`

 `SWIFT_EXEC`: This variable controls which compiler to use for compiling Swift